SJ23 Tech Tip D04, (Updated 2008-12-05) Frank May, Bob Schimmel | |

 5 HP (4 stroke) long shaft outboard.
 The bracket may perform OK pushing a planning hull

-on a mill pond, but it is the wrong design for a pocket cruiser operating
+on a mill pond, but it is under rated for a pocket cruiser operating

-You can also find these types of waves on a shallow lake or at a harbour entrance or where wind
+You can find these waves on a shallow lake, at a harbour entrance or where wind

 occasions I was unable to